Bolivar Peninsula, Texas: History

 The North Jetty, extending from Bolivar Peninsula, of the entrance to Galveston Bay started being constructed in 1874.

 From 1896 to 1942, the Gulf & Interstate, a subsidiary of Gulf, Colorado & Santa Fe Railway, connected Beaumont to Galveston Island with aid of train ferries.

 At one time the Bolivar Peninsula was called the "breadbasket of Galveston" and the "watermelon capital of Texas".

 Crystal Beach was incorporated from 1971 until 1987, and it has been the most populated community of the Bolivar Peninsula.

 On April 23, 1991, communities of Bolivar Peninsula received an enhanced 9-1-1 system which routes calls to proper dispatchers and allows dispatchers to automatically view the address of the caller.
 The Bolivar Peninsula suffered heavy damage from Hurricane Ike that made landfall on the Texas coast on September 13, 2008.

 Geography

-The Bolivar Peninsula forms a very narrow strip of land in Galveston County, Texas, separating the eastern part of Galveston Bay from the Gulf of Mexico.
+The Bolivar Peninsula forms a very narrow strip of land in Galveston County, separating the eastern part of Galveston Bay from the Gulf of Mexico.
 Its narrowest point is a quarter of a mile and is near the unincorporated community of Gilchrist, where the peninsula was divided by Rollover Pass.

 According to the United States Census Bureau, the CDP has a total area of 124.7 km2, of which 110.1 km2 is land and 14.6 km2, or 11.7%, is water.

+Communities

+While every community on the Bolivar Peninsula is Unincorporated, Crystal Beach, formerly known as Patton, was an Incorporated community from 1971 until 1987.